-This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) regarding the combating of financial crime and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').
+This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) regarding the combating money laundering and terrorism financing and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').
 The Directive in this Module is applicable to all specialised licensees.